tom-nook/toulbox/posts/what-is-devsecops.md

 - [GoSec](https://github.com/securego/gosec)

-A static security scan checks the source code against a database of known [Common Vulnerability Exploits (CVE's)](https://cve.mitre.org/), by adding one no the pipeline we'll ensure that any well known public security exploits can be caught before they make it into the main branch.
-Again, I've selected a language specific one for GoLang, however [Snyk](https://github.com/marketplace/actions/snyk) is another valid choice and can scan several different languages.
-However, it will require you to set-up an account, generate a token, and is only FREE if you are working on an open source project.
+A static security scan checks the source code against a database of known [Common Vulnerability Exploits (CVE's)](https://cve.mitre.org/).
+By adding one to the pipeline, we'll ensure that we can catch public security exploits before merging into main.
+Again, I've selected a language-specific one for GoLang.
+However, [Snyk](https://github.com/marketplace/actions/snyk) is another good choice and can scan several different languages.
+However, it will require you to set up an account, generate a token, and it is only FREE if you are working on an open-source project.

 ```yaml
 ### Above is still the same